Physical Description, Unpacking and Servicing

 Interface Area

 Bento Lab has three physical buttons.
-The blue round button (1) under the screen is the HOME button and always takes the user back to the overview screen from where all the different modules can be selected.
-The green button shaped like an arrow (2) is the BACK button and depending on the context takes the user back one step or undoes an action.
-In addition, there is an orange click-dial (3) which is used to select elements on the screen and change values.
+The blue round button 1 under the screen is the HOME button and always takes the user back to the overview screen from where all the modules can be selected.
+The green button shaped like an arrow, “<” 2 is the BACK button and depending on the context takes the user back one step or undoes an action.
+In addition, there is an orange click-dial 3 which is used to select elements on the screen and change values.

-You can find more about how the user interface works in the next chapter of the manual.
+You can find more about how the user interface works in the interface chapter.

 Physical Description – Sides